roberto-mardeni/vsonline/vs-online/how-to/vscode.md

 ### Self-hosted

 In addition to cloud-hosted environments, you can also "bring your own" self-hosted environments, registering them with VS Online.

-To do so, first [install VS Code and the VS Online extension](#install) on the environment you'd like to register.
-Then use the **VS Online: Register Local Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+1. On the host machine, [install VS Code and the VS Online extension](#install).
+2. Use the **VS Online: Register Local Environment** command from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+3. If no folders are currently open, you will be prompted to select one.
+This folder will be opened every time you connect to this environment from another machine.
+However, you can open any folder on the machine after connecting.
+4. If no plan is selected, you will be prompted to select or create a plan.
+No charge is incurred for Self-hosted environments.
+5. After registering, your self-hosted environment will show up in the environments explorer.
+You can now connect from any machine with the VS Online extension installed.
+The first time you connect will take longer than usual.

 ## Connect to an environment